-The youngest ape at the Center, Bobby-Stryker also has the unique distinction of being the only ape at the sanctuary actually raised by his own chimpanzee mother.
+Once, the youngest ape at the Center, Stryker also has the unique distinction of being the only chimpanzee at the sanctuary actually raised by his own mother.
 In March 2005, Stryker arrived at the sanctuary riding on the belly of his mother Jessie when he was only 6 weeks old.
 He was an unexpected addition because the trainer who sent Jessie to us did not know she was pregnant until the baby was born!
-Had little Stryker remained in the entertainment world, he would have undoubtedly been removed from Jessie to be hand raised for training purposes – a practice which can be stressful and damaging to both mother and infant.
-But, now living at the Center, Stryker can live with his mother and family group as well as other chimp friends at the Center for the rest of his life.
+Stryker has had the benefit of being raised in a group with his mother Jessie, his grandmother Oopsie, his aunt Boma, his sister Kodua, and the adult males Sam, Bubbles, and Ripley.

 As he’s grown through adolescence and is now nearly an adult male, Stryker has formed friendships with other groups of chimpanzees who are closer in age and who can interact and play with him in a more lively and energetic manner than his aging natal group.
 He has spent time with the twins Jonah and Jacob and is frequently in a group with Ellie, Bella, Maggie, and Angel.
 He’s also become friends with Murray in another group and will soon have the opportunity to meet the other newer sanctuary residents Kenzy and Bentley who are close to his age.